 As pregnancy progresses, it brings about many changes in a woman’s body.
 One of the most exciting changes is your growing belly!
 It is an exhilarating feeling to flaunt the baby bump, but you may face a new challenge along with it, and that is itching on your belly.

 Is Itching on Stomach Normal in Pregnancy

-The most common causes of itching on belly in pregnancy are:
+The most common causes of itching on the belly during pregnancy are:

-- Hormonal Changes: Increased levels of estrogens usually cause the itching on the abdomen during pregnancy.
+- Hormonal Changes: Increased levels of estrogens usually cause less itching on the abdomen and more on the soles and palms during pregnancy.

 - Weight Gain: The growing uterus expands the belly skin.
 The stretched skin gets dry and feels itchy.

-Though itching is exceptionally normal, some cases of itchy rash on belly while pregnant can be a matter of grave concern, such as:
+Though itching is exceptionally normal, some cases of itchy rashes on the belly while pregnant can be a matter of grave concern, such as:

 1. Pruritic Urticarial Papules and Plaques of Pregnancy

 PUPPP is a skin rash that resembles hives in appearance, and also causes itching on the belly of a pregnant woman.
 Though this is not a very dangerous condition, it can be very discomforting.

 This appears as bug bites and may turn into small cuts.
 The torso and limbs may get itchy.
 It occurs towards the end of the second trimester or at the beginning of the third trimester.